 We have stock ownership guidelines for our non-employee directors.
 Each such director is expected to own shares of our common stock with a fair market value of at least five times the amount of the annual board member retainer, and to achieve this ownership level within three years after first joining our board of directors.
 Until a director has satisfied this ownership guideline, the director may not dispose of any shares of our common stock, except for sales which proceeds will be used to pay the exercise price in connection with an option exercise or to pay applicable income taxes in connection with the vesting, exercise or payout of any equity-based award.
 For purposes of this guideline, shares subject to an unvested or unexercised equity-based award will be counted as owned shares.
-All of our directors have met these guidelines.
+All of our directors who are not significant shareholders have met these guidelines with the exception of Ms. Moonhie Chin.
+The compensation committee approved granting a one-year extension to Ms. Chin to meet the requirements of the stock ownership guidelines.

-Non-Employee Director Compensation for 2021
+Non-Employee Director Compensation for 2022

-The following table sets forth information concerning annual compensation for our non-employee directors during the year ended December 31, 2021.
+The following table sets forth information concerning annual compensation for our non-employee directors during the year ended December 31, 2022.